fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

     y_seq_step_by_step = torch.cat(y_seq_step_by_step, 0)

-If the network consists entirely of multi-step modules, the computation order of the entire network is carried out in a layer-by-layer propagation mode, for example:
+If all modules in a network are multi-step modules, the computation graph of the entire network is built layer-by-layer.
+For example:

 .. code-block:: python